 Cruise Line Excursions

 You can log onto your cruise line’s website (or mobile app) and see what excursions are available to book directly with them.
 The advantage of this strategy is that the excursion is going to be secure.
 You won’t have to worry about transportation, or missing the all-aboard call at the end of the day.
 If you book an excursion directly with the cruise line, the ship will not leave until you are back on board.
 This can give peace of mind if you’re planning an all-day excursion.
-The downside to this strategy is that it is the most expensive.
-The convenience and security comes with a cost; these excursions are much more expensive per person that booking through a 3rd party.
-Talk to your travel agent to see what they recommend and if there are any deals they can get for you.
+The downside to this strategy is that it is usually the most expensive.
+The convenience and security comes with a cost; these excursions can be more expensive per person that booking through a 3rd party.
+Let us know if we can help make recommendations and/or if there are any deals we can get for you.

 Third Party Excursions

 There are many different sites where you can book cruise excursions.
-Our favorite by far is Viator.com.
+Our favorites by far are Viator.com and Toursbylocals.com.
 After looking at what excursions are available through the cruise line, you can check to see similar excursions.
 You can compare the cost, read reviews, evaluate different options, and see what else is available.
 We have always had a good experience with third party excursions but there is more risk.
 Some excursions include transportation, but others require you to get a taxi or meet somewhere away from the cruise port.
-As you look at excursion options, keep in mind the potential costs of transportation, food, and souvenirs.
-Talk to your travel agent to see if they have any recommendations and like always, if they can save you money!
+As you look at excursion options, keep in mind the potential costs of transportation, food, etc. We are always happy to make recommendations and like always, if we can save you money we will!

 Complete Cruise Onboarding